-In our house, a handkerchief is a staple when we go out, whatever dress we choose to wear.
-Absentminded that I am I almost always forget about the kerchief or the hanky as it is called.
-It is when you donot have a kerchief in your hand that you really need one ( I know from sad sad experience in the theater watching a sob story).
+In our house, a handkerchief is a staple, whatever dress we choose when we go out.
+Absentminded that I am, I almost always forget about the Kerchief or the hanky, as it is called.
+It is when you do not have a kerchief in your hand that you really need one (I know from sad, sad experience in the theater watching a sob story).

 How to make a Handkerchief

-I am not recommending ripping the cloth to get the straight line as it can damage the cloth but there are many who do it successfully.
-A cotton fabric always rips in a straight line.
+I am not recommending ripping the cloth to get the straight line as it can damage the cloth, but there are many who do it successfully.
+Some grains are not straight, and you maynot get a good square shape

 You can also align a side to the selvage of the fabric, then cut it with the scissors.
 When you do that you almost always get it square.

-If you have a rotary cutter and a mat and a scale you have your job easy.
+If you have a rotary cutter and a mat and a transparent scale, you have your job easy.
 If you are using the scale to mark and cut with the scissors, you need to mark correctly to get a square piece of fabric (which is not skewed in any direction)

 Hem the edges

 Hand hem for your kerchief – Check out the post on 16 ways to make a hand sewn hem for more ideas on finishing the hem of your handkerchief.
 If you love the simple hand-stitched look and think that handmade should be that truly, Hem the edges with a whip stitch or an overcast stitch.